yingweiwo

 Effects During Pregnancy and Lactation

-Fluocinonide has not been studied during breastfeeding.
-Since only extensive application of the most potent corticosteroids may cause systemic effects in the mother, it is unlikely that short-term application of topical corticosteroids would pose a risk to the breastfed infant by passage into breastmilk.
-However, it would be prudent to use the least potent drug on the smallest area of skin possible.
-It is particularly important to ensure that the infant's skin does not come into direct contact with the areas of skin that have been treated.
-Only the lower potency corticosteroids should be used on the nipple or areola where the infant could directly ingest the drugs from the skin; fluocinonide should be avoided on the nipple.
-Only water-miscible cream or gel products should be applied to the breast because ointments may expose the infant to high levels of mineral paraffins via licking.
-Any topical corticosteroid should be wiped off thoroughly prior to nursing if it is being applied to the breast or nipple area.
+No studies have been conducted on fluocinolone acetonide during lactation.
+Since only large-area application of potent corticosteroids is likely to have systemic effects on the mother, short-term topical application of corticosteroids is unlikely to pose a risk to the nursing infant through breast milk.
+However, it is advisable to use the least potent medication on the smallest possible area of skin.
+It is especially important to ensure that the infant's skin does not come into direct contact with the treated area.
+Only low-potency corticosteroids should be used on the nipple or areola, where the infant may ingest the medication directly through the skin; fluocinolone acetonide should be avoided on the nipples.
+Only water-soluble creams or gels should be applied to the breasts, as ointments may expose the infant to high concentrations of mineral oil through licking.
+If topical corticosteroids are applied to the breast or nipple area, they should be thoroughly wiped off before breastfeeding.

 References